Lonewolf127/Social_Distancing/README.md

 ## Documentation:

-   You can find more about this implementation in my post :[Social Distancing AI](https://medium.com/@birla.deepak26/social-distancing-ai-using-python-deep-learning-c26b20c9aa4c)
+   You can find more about this implementation in my post :[Social Distancing](https://medium.com/@birla.deepak26/social-distancing-ai-using-python-deep-learning-c26b20c9aa4c)

 ## Idea Credits: